vtluug/scripts/README.md

 ## Router
-This sets up VTLUUG's router (joey.vtluug.org).
+Configuration for VTLUUG's router (joey.vtluug.org).
 ARP/NDP Proxy are required due to port security.
 Dnsmasq is used for DHCP on our private network and provides SLAAC (+ PTR records???) using the ra-only mode.

 - router/ip-config
     - typical /etc/network/interfaces config for the router